 To begin, you’ll need some files including macOS Mojave virtual image.
 If you’ve downloaded macOS Mojave before for the Mojave installation on VirtualBox, there’s no need to download it again.
 If you haven’t, you should download these files, while you’ll need them in the process.

 - VMware Workstation / VMware Player – VMware is the perfect virtualization program for virtualization.
 Though VMware doesn’t officially support macOS but actually if you do little tweaks, it will work with the essential tools such as Ethernet adapter, sound, full-screen resolution and more.
 Get VMware Workstation/Player officially from the website and install on your Windows if you don’t have already.
+For creating virtual machine, it requires macOS VMware Unlocker Patch Tool.
+This macOS VMware Unlocker Patch Tool will particularly remove restrictions and let us install macOS Mojave on VMware on Windows PC.

-Disclaimer: At when writing this, macOS Mojave is in public beta mode.
-By the time, when the newer version is released, we’ll update the file with that latest one.
 With the image, the necessary tools are included that you won’t have to dig around for it and save time.

-Also, you can check and download macOS Mojave Image for VMware & VirtualBox latest version here aswell.
+Also, you can check and download macOS Mojave Image for VMware & VirtualBox latest version here as well.

 Anyway, when you’ve downloaded the files, extract them with Winrar or 7 – Zip to make them ready to use.

 Before you start, you’ll need to look for a few settings in your computers BIOS.
 When you boot into your computer BIOS, watch out if you’ve enabled Virtualization options (VTx), if you haven’t, go ahead and enable it or you may be in trouble later.
 When you’re ready, go for it.
+Start Install macOS Mojave on VMware with the steps one by one.

 Step One: Install VMware Workstation on Windows